 “Has anybody but myself faithfully made such a record?…whatever society may say, it is but a narrative of human life…perhaps the everyday life of thousands…if the confession could be had.”
-Walter
+Walter, author of My Secret Life

-My Secret Life, ten years in the making, an audiofilm of the infamous anonymously written 19th century erotic memoir of an English gentleman
+Ten years in the making, composer & narrator Dominic Crawford Collins takes you back in time in an immersive audiofilm of the anonymously written 19th century erotic memoirs of an English gentleman.

 My Secret Life